jooapa/jammer/README.md

 *In this example I first open the PvZ playlist from SoundCloud.
 Then I delete some songs at the start using the `delete`.
 Then I save the current playlist to name `plant`.
 After exiting i use the inline cli-playlist tool `jammer playlist play plant` this will play the plant playlist.*

+## Introduction

+Jammer is a simple CLI music player that supports playing songs from local files, youtube and soundcloud.
+For Windows, Linux and OSX.
+The player doesn't stream the songs but downloads them to local storage.
+It can also make these playlists that can be saved and loaded later.
+The jammer folder is located in the user's home directory and contains the downloaded songs, playlists and settings.
+It uses bass for playing the songs, SoundCloudExplode, YoutubeExplode for downloading the songs and Spectre.Console for the UI.

 ## Install/Update

 ### Install